 Why would I need a tooth extraction?

 There are many reasons why we may suggest an extraction.
 The most common cause is severe tooth decay.
 When a tooth has severe decay, it is unlikely your dentist can save it.
 An infection inside the tooth that we cannot resolve with a root canal will require an extraction.
-Removing the tooth will prevent further complications.
-Also, if you are having issues with your wisdom teeth, we will suggest removing them.

 What should I expect after a tooth extraction?